Design for Service Syllabus

 - Your team documents your progress on the web, week by week.

-- Your service takes data into account and incorporates it into the service.
-You’ve experimented with data and data visualization.
+- [Your service takes data into account and incorporates it into the service.
+You’ve experimented with data and data visualization.]—this is optional.

 - You developed the service with secondary research and with some user research.
 You’ve done interviews or observations, and then you’ve done service experiments and tests of your prototypes with users.